dayofmythology/ase-prefun-test/README.md

 1. Create sufficient tests cases for all of above scenarios in the provided `test/fizz-buzz.test.js` file using the **[mocha](https://mochajs.org)** test framework and the **[assert](https://nodejs.org/dist/latest-v16.x/docs/api/assert.html#assert)** module.

-1. Run the tests to verify your implementation: `npm run test:fizz-buzz`
+1. Run the tests :test_tube: to verify your implementation: `npm run test:fizz-buzz`

 ### 3. Implement the Animal Race
 1. Create and export a single function in file `lib/animal-race.js`.